-What is an MLPS Filing and who needs one?
+What is an MLPS Filing and Who Needs one?

 |Severe damage

 The MLPS is a key system of China’s cyberspace security management.
-Long before the introduction of the Cybersecurity Law a system of information security level protection had already been established.
-The “Administrative Measures for the Multi-Level Protection of Information Security,” issued on June 22, 2007, by the Ministry of Public Security, the State Secretariat, the State Cryptography Administration, and the State Council’s Information Work Office, established the basic framework of the information security level protection system known in the industry as “Deng Bao 1.0” (MLPS 1.0)
+Long before the introduction of the Cybersecurity Law, a system of information security level protection had already been established.
+The “Administrative Measures for the Multi-Level Protection of Information Security,” issued on June 22, 2007, by the Ministry of Public Security, the State Secretariat, the State Cryptography Administration, and the State Council’s Information Work Office, established the basic framework of the information security level protection system known in the industry as “等级保护1.0” (MLPS 1.0)

-On November 7, 2016, the “Cybersecurity Law” was enacted, and the Network Security Multi-Level protection system, commonly referred to as “Class Protection 2.0” in the industry, started to be required.
+On November 7, 2016, the “Cybersecurity Law of the People’s Republic of China” was enacted, and the Network Security Multi-Level Protection System, commonly referred to as “Class Protection 2.0” in the industry, started to be required.
 The Ministry of Public Security issued the “Regulations on the Classified Protection of Network Security (Draft for Comment)” on June 27, 2018, and MLPS 2.0 took shape.

-MLPS 2.0 requires all companies that operate any type of network in China (broadly defined to include most types of software, websites and online platforms) to undergo an assessment of each network that they operate in China.
-Network operators are required to implement security features at different levels according to the level of harm that would be caused if the network was damaged or the data contained within it were to be lost, leaked, or stolen.
+MLPS 2.0 requires all companies that operate any type of network in China (broadly defined to include most types of software, websites, and online platforms) to undergo an assessment of each network that they operate in China.
+Network operators are required to implement security features according to the level of harm that would be caused if the network was damaged or the data contained within it were to be lost, leaked, or stolen.

 Compliance requirements aside, the implementation of the Multi-Level Protection Scheme is crucial in the protection of a company’s data and its employees’ and clients’ personal information.
-Without a proper evaluation and enhancement on the information system’s security, the data leak could result in suspended business operations, financial losses, and legal consequences.
+Without a proper evaluation and enhancement of the information system’s security, a data leak could result in suspended business operations, financial losses, and legal consequences.

 While it’s difficult to have a 100% guarantee on your system’s security status, companies that successfully implemented MLPS as guided by certified institutions and governmental authorities are exposed to less risk.
-If a network that hasn’t conducted MLPS ended up losing data due to its security loopholes, the legal representative of the company and its main information technology personnel are likely to face serious allegations and sizable fines.
+If a network that hasn’t conducted MLPS ends up losing data due to its security loopholes, the legal representative of the company and its main information technology personnel are likely to face serious allegations and sizable fines.

-According to the law, all companies that operate networks in China should complete the MLPS assessment.
-This covers all kinds of networks, including basic networks, various information systems mounted on the basic networks (such as external business systems, internal management office systems, etc.), as well as various applications installed on the system including apps and SaaS platforms.
+According to the law, all companies that operate networks in China are required to complete the MLPS assessment.
+This covers all networks, including basic networks, various information systems mounted on the basic networks (such as external business systems, internal management office systems, etc.), as well as various applications installed on the system, including apps and SaaS platforms.

-Companies with information systems that serve a large user base and collect sensitive data should implement MLPS as soon as possible so that their legal liability is minimized in the event of a serious breach and their system architectures and user information remain intact.
+Companies with information systems that serve a large user base and collect sensitive data should implement MLPS as soon as possible so that their legal liability is minimised in the event of a serious breach and to ensure that their system architectures and user information remain intact.

+To start the MLPS (Multi-Level Protection Scheme) filing process, you must determine your system’s security level.
+This requires a full review by an authorised MLPS testing agency to classify your information system under the appropriate MLPS level (1–5).

+Once your system is classified, you must submit the MLPS registration documents, stamped by the relevant authority, to the Cyber Security Office (网络安全保卫局) at the county, municipal, or provincial level, depending on where your business is registered in China.